 Treating Compulsive Shopping

-If you feel you have a shopping problem, don’t despair.
-It’s never too late to address the issue and regain control of your spending.
+If you feel like shopping has become your main way of coping with stress, there’s a lot you can do to address the issue and regain control of your spending.
 Here are some strategies to try.

 Understanding Your Triggers

 Consider keeping a journal of how you feel when the shopping urge hits: Are you bored?
 Angry?
 Anxious?
-Do you feel the desire to buy new things after you spend time with a certain person, spend time on social media, or watch certain shows on TV?
+Do you feel the desire to buy new things after you hang out with a certain person, spend time on social media, scroll your email, or watch certain shows?

 Developing Other Coping Strategies